-Twitter is an underappreciated channel for outbound :
+Twitter in business is an underappreciated channel for outbound:

-- Reply rates are great: Leads are saturated with demands via Emails or LinkedIn, while Twitter remains a channel where people are available
+- Reply rates are great: Leads are saturated with prospecting messages via Emails or LinkedIn, while Twitter remains a channel where people are available

 - Leads are available: with the right approach, you can build great rapport with your leads.